Estadio Azteca: FIFA World Cups

-Estadio Azteca has hosted the FIFA World Cup on two occasions, hosting a total of nineteen FIFA World Cup matches overall.
+Estadio Azteca has hosted the FIFA World Cup on three occasions, hosting a total of 24 FIFA World Cup matches overall.
 The stadium hosted ten matches during the 1970 FIFA World Cup including the final.
 Sixteen years later the stadium hosted nine matches during the 1986 FIFA World Cup, including the final which was the second FIFA World Cup final to be played at the stadium.
-Estadio Azteca will host matches during the 2026 FIFA World Cup (including the opening ceremony) which will make the stadium the only stadium to have hosted the FIFA World Cup on three occasions.
+Estadio Azteca hosted five matches during the 2026 FIFA World Cup (including the opening ceremony) which made the stadium the only one to have hosted the tournament on three occasions.